aelshehawy/academic-kickstart_ash/content/talk/project12/talk12.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["NER","Quantitative Text Analysis","NLP","Machine-Learning"]
+tags = ["NER","Quantitative Text Analysis","NLP","Named-Entity Recognition","Electral Intervention","Congress"]

 # Links (optional).
 #url_pdf = "https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3790847"